windweller/Tinker/README.md

 We want to make standard large file ML/NLP processing as smooth as easy as possible, even for computers with less power/memory.
 We only keep operations within one module coherent.
 Operations between modules or involves several modules will be provided with files saving/reading as buffer.
 If no explicit location specified, Tinker will create temporary files that will be deleted after JVM exits.

+## Current State

+We are undergoing a redesign for the alpha release (finally not "pre-alpha" anymore).
+New design includes the elimination of module hiearchy (you can inherit them however you want), simplified linearization design, unified type system for `RowIterator`, and a new parallel by default design with Scala Future and Parallel Collection (getting rid of Akka Stream).

+We now define higher modules (you can extend them for customization), but when assemble the actual object, only use lower modules with actual implementations.

 ## Quick Start - Interactive (REPL)

 Start by typing `sbt console` from the root of the project.
 Currently the Unix/Linux Bash script is broken, but the Windows Batch file works, so if you use windows, you can go to `./dist` and use `tinker.bat` file to start.